 Welcome to Salem Electric.
-Applications and resources for members are here.

 Read the most recent news articles and upcoming events.

 Who we are, how we operate, and our commitment to cooperative principles.

 Salem Electric is offering ten $1,500 scholarships for high school, home-schooled, or GED graduates of all ages who enroll in a full-time undergraduate program.

 High school juniors and seniors who live in our service area have the opportunity once a year to apply for an all-expense-paid trip to Washington D.C. to learn about electric cooperatives and the Federal legislative process.

 We’re excited to support our community by creating a drop-off location in our lobby for toys and cold-weather clothing.

 Salem Electric is proud to announce that we returned over $2.2 million in capital credits to our members this October!

 As we continue to prioritize clean energy solutions, hydropower remains the steadfast backbone of the Pacific Northwest’s energy grid, helping us achieve a greener and more sustainable future.